 While the Walt Disney Company has been around for almost a century, Disney Cruises first launched with a single ship in 1998, though the company was founded in 1995.
 Since then, the cruise line has expanded to four ships, all sailing out of Port Canaveral.

 Kid-friendly activities: Family friendly live shows, meeting Disney characters and deck parties are just a few of the on board activities suitable for families.

-- Dining options: Dining options include casual dining, dining in rooms with whimsical Disney themes and adult-exclusive dining.
+Dining options: Dining options include casual dining, dining in rooms with whimsical Disney themes and adult-exclusive dining.

-- Port adventures: Disney Cruise Lines offers port adventures geared around creating a memorable and fun family-friendly adventure at each port.
+Port adventures: Disney Cruise Lines offers port adventures geared around creating a memorable and fun family-friendly adventure at each port.

-- Online check-in: Guests can save time with Disney Cruises by checking in online before arrival at the dock.
+Online check-in: Guests can save time with Disney Cruises by checking in online before arrival at the dock.

 Land and sea vacations: Disney's land and sea vacations combine a Disney Cruise with time spent at a Disney Resort for a rich Disney experience.

-Disney Cruises Company Profile
+Disney Cruises Company Information

 - Company Name: